The Martinborough Fair

 For first time applicants, early application and site payment could increase your chances of gaining a site.
 To make applying easier, register as a website user on this site so that you can be included in our mailing list and have automatic access to the application forms in October.

-Priority stall allocation is given to stall holders who attended the previous Fair(s) until 31st October.
-From the 1st November, all remaining stall sites are allocated on a site availability, product suitability, first-come, first-served basis.
+Priority stall allocation is given to stall holders who attended the previous Fair(s) until 31st October the preceding year.
+From the 1st November following that, all remaining stall sites are allocated on a site availability, product suitability, first-come, first-served basis.
 We place previous stallholder requests first, and then evaluate and place new applicants.

 While every effort is made to accommodate stallholder needs and site requirements, the Fair organisers reserve the right to make site allocation changes as required, in order to best serve the interests of the Fair.